 Can nearsightedness or myopia be prevented?

 There is no way to prevent Myopia.
-Avoiding eyestrain, reading and studying in a well-lit room, and taking breaks when working in front of a computer screen or doing nearsighted work may help.
+When you’re young, spending time outdoors may help your condition from getting worse.
+Avoiding eye strain, reading and studying in a well-lit room, and taking breaks when working in front of a computer screen or doing nearsighted work may help.

 How do you treat myopia?